Your obligations in Colombia

 Accounting Records

-• Digitalization of Accounting Documents: Keep digital records of all accounting documents, including purchases, expenses, sales, and income, facilitating audits and compliance with regulatory requirements.
+• Digitalization of Accounting Documents: We recommend keeping digital records of all accounting documents, including purchases, expenses, sales, income, payroll, bank statements, and tax documents, facilitating audits and compliance with regulatory requirements.

-• Monthly Bank Reconciliation: Reconcile the company's financial records with bank statements monthly to detect and correct discrepancies.
+• Monthly Bank Reconciliation: Reconcile the company’s financial records with its bank statements at least monthly to detect and correct discrepancies.

 -